 According to HubSpot, a buyer persona (also known as a user persona or target persona) is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
+Without a target buyer persona, it’s kinda like throwing spaghetti at the wall and hoping it sticks.
+With a clearly defined persona, you’re crafting the right message that will stick with the right readers.

 - Interviewing or gathering testimonials from current or past clients